top of page

 As far as the time available goes to avoid a ‘cut-off’, there is no ‘set’ cut off time each day. (ie. Time limit or published time).
 Instead, we require all participants to be at the finish location before nightfall.
 If this is looking unlikely you will be ‘swept’ forward.
 That is the cut-off.

 Above all else, please remember, this event is not about cut-offs.
 It is about getting the most out of this magical environment.
-We will not cut you off and sweep you forward unless we really have to.
+We will not cut you off and sweep you forward unless we really must.
 And if we do, it is for your own safety.

 ’BEDDING DOWN INTO THE COURSE’